Nuclear reprocessing: Alternatives to PUREX

-As there are some downsides to the PUREX process, there have been efforts to develop alternatives to the process, some of them compatible with PUREX (i.e. the residue from one process could be used as feedstock for the other) and others wholly incompatible.
-None of these have (as of the 2020s) reached widespread commercial use, but some have seen large scale tests or firm commitments towards their future larger scale implementation.
+Some alternatives are compatible with PUREX (i.e. the residue from one process could be used as feedstock for the other) while others are wholly incompatible.
+None of these had (as of the 2020s) reached widespread use, although large scale tests and firm commitments point towards their future implementation.

 Pyroprocessing

 The most developed, though commercially unfielded, alternative reprocessing method, is Pyroprocessing, suggested as part of the depicted metallic-fueled, Integral fast reactor (IFR) a sodium fast reactor concept of the 1990s.
 After the spent fuel is dissolved in molten salt, all of the recyclable actinides, consisting largely of plutonium and uranium though with important minor constituents, are extracted using electrorefining/electrowinning.
 The resulting mixture keeps the plutonium at all times in an unseparated gamma and alpha emitting actinide form, that is also mildly self-protecting in theft scenarios.

-Pyroprocessing is a generic term for high-temperature methods.
-Solvents are molten salts (e.g. LiCl + KCl or LiF + CaF_{2}) and molten metals (e.g. cadmium, bismuth, magnesium) rather than water and organic compounds.
-Electrorefining, distillation, and solvent-solvent extraction are common steps.

-These processes are not currently in significant use worldwide, but they have been pioneered at Argonne National Laboratory with current research also being developed in Russia, as well, taking place at CRIEPI in Japan, the Nuclear Research Institute of Řež in Czech Republic, Indira Gandhi Centre for Atomic Research in India and KAERI in South Korea.